pie chart

 Combo: 3

-A few pieces in this deck are actually insanely awesome at putting together some killer-combos; a number of them even feature my fiery commander.
-There’s enough draw- and tutoring in here to make it quite likely I’ll be able to pull one off.
-Possibilities include instant death (through the doubling of certain damage capabilities), infinite treasure tokens, infinite draw, infinite destruction of opposing permanents and infinite lifegain.
+A few pieces in this deck are actually insanely awesome at putting together some killer-combos; a number of them even feature its fiery commander.
+There’s enough draw- and tutoring in here to make it quite likely to pull one off.
+Possibilities include instant death (through the doubling of certain damage capabilities), infinite treasure tokens, infinite draw, infinite destruction of opposing permanents and infinite life-gain.

 Army: 5

 This deck’s main source of power.
-Nineteen of its creatures are what I would consider of battle-cruiser size and strength.
+Nineteen of its creatures are what one should consider battle-cruisers.
 Aside from their pure combat strength, most of these behemoths excel at creature-(or other permanent) removal.
 Other excellent utilities they bring include draw, inhibition, recursion and tutoring.
 The remaining thirteen creatures are mostly utilitarian, providing energy, card-advantage and damage-enhancement.

 Commander: 2

 There’s a few ways for this deck to get mana available in solid enough amounts, that allows for the regular deployment of its battlecruisers.
-This energy becomes available a lot faster however, when my demon lord and savior is available to generate mana based on opposing pain.
+This energy becomes available a lot faster to the deck however, when its demon lord and savior is available to generate mana based on opposing pain.
 So, for the most part, not having him available decreases the deck’s speed substantially.

 Interaction: 3